omegaml/omegaml/docs/source/devguide/architecture.rst

 * MySQL_ - the world's most popular open source database, backed by Oracle

 Note that omegaml's license does not include the above products.
-However, omega|ml provides the required docker build instructions to download, install and configure these applications for use with omegaml.
+However, omega-ml provides the required docker build instructions to download, install and configure these applications for use with omegaml.

 A number of smaller third-party components in the Python ecosystem are used